 7. Create a relaxing atmosphere

-If your cats are already fighting read our article on how to stop cats fighting.
+If there is already aggression between cats read our article on how to stop cats fighting.